DAG Visualization with Mermaid

 Direct Mermaid string access

 Use the raw string functions when you need to embed diagrams in Jupyter notebooks or custom HTML templates.
+Pass layout= to save_mermaid_html to select the layout engine for the wrapper HTML.

 from neurodags.mermaid import save_mermaid_html

-custom_diagram = """ graph TD
+custom_diagram = """ flowchart TD

 A["load_raw"] --> B["filter"]